-The Company is a party to agreements with a university, which agreements were amended in January 2016, under which the Company may receive technical and training services.
-Pursuant to the terms of the amended agreements, the Company has an obligation to pay the university approximately \$45,000 in 2016 for technical research services, and will pay for training services as such services may be rendered by the university upon the Company's request.
+The Company is a party to agreements with a university, which agreements were amended in January 2018, under which the Company may receive technical and training services.
+Pursuant to the terms of the amended agreements, the Company incurred expense of approximately \$37,146 and \$35,561 for technical research services during the years ended December 31, 2018 and 2017, respectively.